lebull/musings/interviews/leadership.md

     Frugality Accomplish more with less.
 Constraints breed resourcefulness, self-sufficiency and invention.
 There are no extra points for growing headcount, budget size or fixed expense.

-## Thoughts on the topic

-This is super important in UI things

 ## Example Questions

 * Tell me about a time when you had to work with limited time or resources.